fivitti/pySlip/README.rst

 pySlip
 ======

+The python 3, wxpython 4 version is currently under construction.

 pySlip is a 'slip map' widget for wxPython.

 During my work writing geophysical applications in python I often wanted to